Last Updated: Sept 11, 2020

-In compliance with Governor Murphy's “stay at home” order, all members of the Program, including faculty, students, visitors, lecturers, and staff, must work from home.
+In compliance with Princeton University’s orders, all members of the Program—including faculty, students, visitors, lecturers, and staff—should continue to work from home until further notice.

-The GSS main office will be closed and all staff will be working remotely.
-All staff can be reached by email or their office phone, as calls are being routed to them while working remotely.
-If you don’t know whom to contact, please e-mail firstname.lastname@example.org.
+The GSS main office is closed.
+All staff can be reached via email or their office phone, as calls are being forwarded to them while working remotely.
+If you are unsure who you wish to contact, please e-mail email@example.com.
 This mailbox is being monitored daily.

 UNDERGRADUATE CERTIFICATE PROGRAM